 financial operations.
 The distinction between the "AA+" rating on the GO Bonds and the "A-" IDR reflects Fitch's assessment that the GO bondholders are "legally insulated from any operating risk of the District".
-As of June 30, 2021, any outstanding GO Bonds issued prior to Fiscal Year 2015-16 also have ratings of A+ by Standard & Poor's (S&P).
+As of June 30, 2022, any outstanding GO Bonds issued prior to Fiscal Year 2015-16 also have ratings of A+by Standard & Poor's (S&P).

-Depending on the rating agency and its methodology, as of June 30, 2021, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
+Depending on the rating agency and its methodology, as of June 30, 2022, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
 The District's COPs are currently rated A2 by Moody's and certain of the District's COPs are also rated by S&P at A, both considered in the "upper medium grade" category.
 Moody's and S&P generally rate General Obligation Bonds one to two notches higher than those of COPs, owing to the superior credit strength of the ad valorem property taxes pledged to repay General Obligation Bonds versus the General Fund pledge that supports repayment of COPs.
 Fitch and Kroll do not rate the District's outstanding COPs.
 A history of the District's General Obligation Bond and COPs ratings is presented in Appendix 3.

 In addition to the rating itself, each rating agency publishes an outlook on the rating.
 Outlooks are either "Positive", "Stable" or "Negative."
-A "Positive" outlook indicates a possible upgrade in the rating may occur; a "Negative" outlook indicates that a possible rating downgrade may occur; and a "Stable" outlook indicates that neither an upgrade nor a downgrade is anticipated.
-During Fiscal Year 2020-21, S&P revised its Outlook from Negative to Stable citing the District's financial outperformance versus projections in 2019 and its strong reserves.
+A "Positive" outlook indicates a possible upgrade in the rating may occur;

+a "Negative" outlook indicates that a possible rating downgrade may occur; and a "Stable" outlook indicates that neither an upgrade nor a downgrade is anticipated.